 And the same goes for the CPUs.
 A virtual machine running on Shadow’s server will be allotted 8 threads on an Intel Xeon 2620 CPU.
 This may sound like a bargain, but keep in mind that server CPUs like the Xeon are optimized for a server’s needs, which means they have lots of cores working at relatively low clock speeds and excel at multi-tasking rather than single-core performance.
 And single-core performance is where it’s at as far as gaming is concerned.

-Now this last one may sound completely out of place, what with the main appeal of cloud gaming being the ability to run new games on outdated or otherwise incompatible hardware/software, but the thing is, you still have to meet a number of requirements before you can stream games.
+This last one may sound completely out of place, with the main appeal of cloud gaming being the ability to run new games on outdated or otherwise incompatible hardware/software, but the thing is, you still have to meet a number of requirements before you can stream games.

 Most importantly, you’ll need a very fast Internet connection, preferably a wired one.
 5 GHz Wi-Fi can do the job if you’re close to your router, but even that’s not ideal.